-Ensuring that civil servants give high priority to honesty, responsibility, and integrity with regard to their routine duties can be accomplished through well planned human resource development.
+Ensuring that civil servants give high priority to honesty, responsibility and integrity with regard to their routine duties can be accomplished through well planned human resource development.
 Human resource development for civil servants starts with their recruitment and continues until they leave government service.
 Recruits should undertake job and requirement analyses before undertaking recruitment activities.
 Furthermore, to allow the civil service to select the best candidates, the recruitment process should be fair and open.

-The next step in human resource development for civil servants is education and training.
-This should be provided regularly for those at every level, as is already done in the armed forces.
+The next step in human resource development for civil servants is education and train-This should be provided regularly for ing. those at every level, as is already done in the armed forces.
 Considering the importance of trainings, in Indonesia training and education plays a major role in the effort to increase the quality of civil service.
-However, training and education (pendidikan dan pelatihan - diklat) aims not only at the improvement of job-and workrelated skills and knowledge.
+However, training and education (pendidikan dan pelatihan - diklat) aims not only at the improvement of job-and work-related skills and knowiedge.
 Forming the attitudinal and behavioral characteristics of civil servants, and ensuring their political allegiance with the programe of the government has always been an integral part of the human resources development programes of the government.

 In order to have maximum result training should be linked to career development and personnel planning.
 The training process should cover training needs identification, implementation and evaluation of training.
-Training in the Indonesian civil service can be analyzed under different dimensions as shown in Figure I below the dimension of status, of career and of tasks.
+Training in the Indonesian civil service can be analyzed under different dimensions as shown in Figure I. The dimensions which are based on status, on career and on tasks, consists of :